 Review the information on your appointment confirmation carefully.
 Make sure the date, time, and testing center are correct.
 Contact Prometric as soon as possible if you need to reschedule or make any other changes to your appointment.

 Once you’ve scheduled your test, there are a lot of things you’ll need to do to prepare.
 As mentioned above, you should definitely consider a review course.
 These are expensive exams with high stakes, and failure is costly.
-A review course can help you to understand what you’re up against, so you can enter the testing center with confidence.
+An EA review course can help you understand what you’re up against, so you can enter the testing center with confidence.

 Speaking of the testing center, here are some things you should know before you show up for your first exam:

-When you walk into the Prometric exam center you’ll be asked to show your ID and your appointment confirmation.
-Then you’ll be taken to a place where you can store any personal belongings that are not allowed such as cell-phones or other electronic devices, notes, etc. Testing center personnel will supply you with materials which may be allowed such as scratch paper or other necessary materials.
+When you walk into the Prometric exam center, you’ll be asked to show your ID and your appointment confirmation.
+Then you’ll be taken to a place where you can store personal belongings that are not allowed, such as cell phones or other electronic devices, notes, etc. Testing center personnel will supply you with materials that may be allowed, such as scratch paper or other necessary materials.
 You can keep your ID and locker key with you during the exam.
 You’ll be asked to empty your pockets to ensure the integrity of the test, and testing center personnel will explain all of the rules and procedures to you at this time.

 Depending on the testing center, you may be required to provide biometric identification information (fingerprint scan, etc.) in addition to your government-issued ID.

-Each section of the exam itself is timed, and there are no scheduled breaks.
+Each exam section is timed, and there are no scheduled breaks.
 Make sure you take care of personal issues or bathroom needs before you enter the testing room.

 One final thing that bears mentioning is that testing center officials are trained to be vigilant regarding suspicious behavior.
 Also, testing centers are under constant video and audio surveillance.
-In order to give yourself the best chance of success, make sure you take your behavior seriously during the exam.
+Make sure you take your behavior seriously during the exam to give yourself the best chance of success.